Lenna: Criticism

 The use of the image has produced controversy because Playboy is "seen (by some) as being degrading to women".
 In a 1999 essay on reasons for the male predominance in computer science, applied mathematician Dianne P. O'Leary wrote:

 Suggestive pictures used in lectures on image processing ... convey the message that the lecturer caters to the males only.
 For example, it is amazing that the "Lena" pin-up image is still used as an example in courses and published as a test image in journals today.

 A 2012 paper on compressed sensing used a photo of the model Fabio Lanzoni as a test image to draw attention to this issue.

+Heather Warren-Crow argues that Lenna is an example of how the plasticity of digital images (such as malleability and scalability) is entwined with the plasticity of girlhood, which also holds cultural notions of plasticity.

 The use of the test image at the magnet school Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia, provoked a guest editorial by a senior in The Washington Post in 2015 about its detrimental impact on aspiring female students in computer science.

 In 2017, the Journal of Modern Optics published an editorial titled "On alternatives to Lenna" suggesting three images (Pirate, Cameraman, and Peppers) that "are reasonably close to Lenna in feature space".

-In 2018, the Nature Nanotechnology journal announced that they would no longer consider articles using the Lenna image.
-In the same year SPIE, the publishers of Optical Engineering, also announced that they "strongly discourage" the use of the Lenna image, and would no longer consider new submissions containing the image "without convincing scientific justification for its use".
+In 2018, the Nature Nanotechnology journal announced that they would no longer consider articles using Lenna.
+In the same year SPIE, the publishers of Optical Engineering, also announced that they "strongly discourage" the use of Lenna, and would no longer consider new submissions containing the image "without convincing scientific justification for its use".
 They noted that aside from the copyright and ethical issues, that it was also no longer useful as a standard image: "In today's age of high-resolution digital image technology, it seems difficult to argue that a 512 × 512 image produced with a 1970s-era analog scanner is the best we have to offer as an image quality test standard".

 Forsén stated in the 2019 documentary film Losing Lena, "I retired from modeling a long time ago.
 It's time I retired from tech, too...
 Let's commit to losing me."

-The Institute of Electrical and Electronics Engineers (IEEE) announced that, starting April 1, 2024, it will no longer allow use of the Lena image in its publications.
+The Institute of Electrical and Electronics Engineers (IEEE) announced that, starting April 1, 2024, it will no longer allow use of Lenna in its publications.